NCAS-CMS/cms-website/pages/puma2-terms-of-usage.md

 You must follow the [ARCHER2 terms of usage](https://www.archer2.ac.uk/about/policies/tandc.html), which you will have agreed to when registering for an ARCHER2 account.

-By registering for a PUMA2 account, you are agreeing to the UM licensing conditions that you will:
+By registering for a PUMA2 account, you are agreeing that you will:
 * NOT give the UM to others
 * NOT use the UM for commercial purposes
 * NOT publish or do anything that could bring the UM or Met office into disrepute.